Regional Group Munich

 - Ice-skating in the Olympia-Eishalle

 Housing in the Munich area is very scarce and expensive, and you will be competing with lots of Germans who are in the same situation, but better off for reasons of language and location.
 Hence apartment or WG (shared housing) hunting is a considerable challenge, even more so if you aren’t already here when you start looking and if you don’t speak German.
 It can amount to a full-time ‘job’ for anyone starting their studies or research in Munich.

 Here are some hopefully useful hints, based on information collected by DAADian Kasia.
 We sympathize with anyone facing the task of house-hunting, but as we are a small team of volunteers who cater for several hundred DAADians in Munich (in addition to our other commitments), we do not have the resources or authority to provide individual help with housing beyond the information provided here.

 We’re afraid that very probably you can’t count on the International Offices for help.
 There is just one person on the TUM team who helps several thousand international students with housing, which is clearly not enough.
 The situation at LMU varies, check their website to verify.

 If you are a post-doc or researcher, your chance for getting help is a little better.
-Check the relevant information on the TUM international center and Studentenwerk sites; the person who used to support international guest researchers at LMU has retired and as of Aug.
-2018 there is no replacement for her.
+Check the relevant information on the TUM international center, LMU international office and Studentenwerk sites.